About NCBO

 The goal of the National Center for Biomedical Ontology is to support biomedical researchers in their knowledge-intensive work, by providing online tools and a Web portal enabling them to access, review, and integrate disparate ontological resources in all aspects of biomedical investigation and clinical practice.
 A major focus of our work involves the use of biomedical ontologies to aid in the management and analysis of data derived from complex experiments.

-• Core 1: Computer science and biomedical informatics research
+• Computer science and biomedical informatics research

-• Core 3: Infrastructure
+• Infrastructure and Operations

-• Core 4: Education
+• Education & Dissemination

-• Core 6: Administration
+• Administration

 Organization of the Center